-Situations where the parent/caretaker encourages or directs the child to participate in shoplifting activities while under their supervision are applicable, as well as situations where the parent has knowledge that the child is shoplifting and instead of intervening to terminate those activities, the parent/caretaker encourages the activity.
+Situations where the parent/caretaker encourages or directs the child to participate in shoplifting activities while under their supervision are applicable, as well as, situations where the parent has knowledge that the child is shoplifting and instead of intervening to terminate those activities, the parent/caretaker encourages the activity.
 Situations in which a parent/caretaker uses the child as a part of a drug/alcohol operation, for example, as a drug runner would require an Investigative Assessment.
 The parent/caretaker providing alcohol/drugs to the child or consuming alcohol/drugs with the child are situations that meet the definition of neglect; therefore, completion of the Improper Care Maltreatment Screening Tool must occur.

 D. Sexual Abuse Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type it must be accepted as an Investigative Assessment.